 Mortgage Insurance Information

-The main feature of FHA mortgages was the Mortgage Insurance Premium.
-This fee would be charged on all FHA loans in two ways; (1) as an upfront fee at the beginning of the loan and (2) as a small monthly amount.
-This Premium would allow the FHA program to provide funds for future loans and also protect lenders against loss in case some homeowners were not able to make their payments.
+The main feature of this mortgage was the Mortgage Insurance Premium.
+This fee would be charged on all mortgages in two ways; (1) as an upfront fee at the beginning of the mortgage and (2) as a small monthly amount.
+This Premium would allow the FHA program to provide funds for future mortgages and also protect lenders against loss in case some homeowners were not able to make their payments.

-With the guaranty of the loan being covered through the Premium, banks felt more comfortable offering the FHA mortgage.
+With the guaranty of the loan being covered through the Premium, banks felt more comfortable offering this mortgage.
 Rates dropped, terms lengthened and the number of homeowners rose over time.

-Getting an FHA mortgage can be accomplished by meeting several requirements.
-The good thing is that banks, credit unions, and mortgage lenders have the ability to offer an FHA loan.
+Getting this mortgage can be accomplished by meeting several requirements.
+The good thing is that banks, credit unions, and mortgage lenders have the ability to offer this loan.
 This means that borrowers are not relying on the federal government to handle and approve the application.

-Here are the basic requirements of getting approved for the loan.
+Here are the basic requirements for getting approved for the mortgage.

-FHA asks all borrowers to pay as little as 3.5% of the home’s price as a down payment.
-The money may come from traditional sources such as checking account, savings account, retirement account, CD, stock or bond investments, and other financial institution accounts.
+As little as 3.5% of the home’s price as a down payment is required.
+The money may come from traditional sources such as checking, savings, retirement, CD, stock or bond investments, and other financial institution accounts.

-FHA will also allow the money to come in the form of a gift from a relative.
+The money is also allowed to come in the form of a gift from a relative.

 Proof of Income